Hysteresis: Ecology and epidemiology

 Hysteresis is a commonly encountered phenomenon in ecology and epidemiology, where the observed equilibrium of a system can not be predicted solely based on environmental variables, but also requires knowledge of the system's past history.
 Notable examples include the theory of spruce budworm outbreaks and behavioral-effects on disease transmission.

 It is commonly examined in relation to critical transitions between ecosystem or community types in which dominant competitors or entire landscapes can change in a largely irreversible fashion.

 In ocean and climate science

 Complex ocean and climate models rely on the principle.

 In economics

 Economic systems can exhibit hysteresis.
 For example, export performance is subject to strong hysteresis effects: because of the fixed transportation costs it may take a big push to start a country's exports, but once the transition is made, not much may be required to keep them going.

 When some negative shock reduces employment in a company or industry, fewer employed workers then remain.
-As usually the employed workers have the power to set wages, their reduced number incentivizes them to bargain for even higher wages when the economy again gets better instead of letting the wage be at the equilibrium wage level, where the supply and demand of workers would match.
+As usually the employed workers have the power to set wages, their reduced number incentivizes them to bargain for higher wages when the economy again gets better instead of letting the wage be at the equilibrium wage level, where the supply and demand of workers would match.
 This causes hysteresis: the unemployment becomes permanently higher after negative shocks.